vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ### Debug
+ * connectivity problems between bastion and other VMs: Temporarily turn off firewall on Bastion.
+We have added firewall rules but there may be more "allow" rules needed.

  * To test  HTTP server.
 Look at `/usr/local/openshift/env/env.example.com/append-bootstrap.ign` and copy the "source" url.
 This is the critical bootstrap-static.ign file that is the primary ignition file
  * get the file:  `wget http://172.16.0.10/usr/local/openshift/env/env.example.com/bootstrap-static.ign`